thuuyen98/PIER-QA/README.md

 ## Working with multiple database
-Defaut option is using only data from public database Data from private database and RAPTOR database can be also used, in this case the app loop through all DBs
+Defaut option is using only data from public database Data from private database and RAPTOR database can be also used

 ## working with retrieval agent or tool agent
 The POC offers the possibility to use both a retrieval agent or a tool agent.